yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 ~ yesod init
 </code>

-Enter your name, chose `yosog` for the project name and enter `Yosog` for the name of the Foundation.
+Enter your name, choose `yosog` for the project name and enter `Yosog` for the name of the Foundation.
 Finally choose `sqlite`.
 Now, start the development cycle:

 <code class="zsh">